 The ability to exhale (breathe out) gets worse over time.

 The lungs are located in the chest cavity and are responsible for breathing.
-The alveoli are small sacs where oxygen is exchanged in the lungs.The two major diseases in this category are
+The alveoli are small sacs where oxygen is exchanged in the lungs.The two major diseases in the COPD category are

 Because smoking is a common cause of both emphysema and chronic bronchitis, these conditions often develop together and frequently require similar treatments and approaches.
 When chronic bronchitis occurs together with emphysema, it is often difficult for a physician to distinguish between the two diseases.